How to Hire Employees: Find, Hire and Retain Amazing Employees.

 Tip #1: Character Trumps Experience

-When hiring, it’s tempting to focus solely on experience.
+When you hire, it’s tempting to focus solely on experience.
 Consider a mind shift.
-You can provide experience, you can’t teach character.
-Bottom line: the success of your business can only be as good as the character of your best employee and character can’t be taught.
+You can provide expertise.
+You can’t teach character.
+Building a team invested in your business and its success involves inviting your employees into the management of the business rather than under the direction of the business.
 Look for employees with strong character, then teach them the technical aspects of the job.
-Do this, and you’re on your way to building future leaders that can manage your business the way you do (so you can finally take that relaxing vacation you’ve been dreaming about, while they run operations).
+Do this, and you’re on your way to building future leaders that can manage your business the way you do (so you can finally take that relaxing vacation you’ve been dreaming about while they run operations).

 Tip #2: Lead, Don’t Manage

 Forget most of what you have heard about managing people.
-“Things”can be managed but people must be led.
+“Things” can be managed, but people, you must lead.

 Tip #3: Forget the Pyramid

-Traditional “pyramid”, top-down style management is a great way to push your best employees right out the door.
+Traditional “pyramid,” top-down style management is a great way to push your best employees out the door.
 Few people thrive under that style of management.
-As a business owner and leader, involve your best talent in decision making.
-Inviting your employees into the management of the business, rather than under the management of the business, goes a long way toward building a team that is invested in your business and their own success.
+As a business owner and leader, involve your best talent in decision-making.
+Inviting your employees into the management of the business, rather than under the management of the company, goes a long way toward building a team invested in your business and its success.

 Tip #4: Replacement Value

-There’s an old saying that, “The goal of every good leader is to train people to replace them.”
+There’s an old saying, “The goal of every good leader is to train people to replace them.”
 Do you want the best employees?
 Empower them to become leaders in your company.
-Make it your goal to train up people within your business who can, and will, replace you.
+It is your goal to train people within your business who can and will replace you.
 Weak business owners are intimidated and fearful of this strategy.
 Strong business owners are motivated and energized by it.